 - Pursuing any and all potential funding sources to keep costs of needed treatment upgrades as low as possible for residents.

-- The District has already received funding to partially pursue the various mandated 1,4-dioxane pilot programs, including the recent award of a design and planning grant to construct additional 1,4-dioxane treatment.
+- The District has already received funding to partially pursue the various 1,4-dioxane pilot programs, including the recent award of a design and planning grant to construct additional 1,4-dioxane treatment.

 Treating for 1,4-Dioxane – Advance Oxidation Process (AOP)

 The most promising form of treatment for removing 1,4-dioxane from drinking water is the Advanced Oxidation Process (AOP).
 AOP treatment blends raw groundwater with a low concentration of an oxidant—most commonly hydrogen peroxide—that then goes through a sophisticated ultraviolet light reactor that than destroys 1,4-dioxane molecules.